ywxbear/Network_Fundamental_DHCP_PAT_NAT_Pool/README.md

 # Network Fundamental DHCP Set Up (Cisco Packet Tracer - For study purpose only)
 Here in this project i will configure a network for an organization with multiple departments: IT, Finance, HR, Logistic and Marketing, where all users in the department receive appropriate dynamic IP address from a DHCP Server.
+These designs can be expanded to create very complex architectures depending on the network requirements.

 ![network design](/network_design.PNG)